Constant fear, missed milestones, and showers before hugs: The coronavirus is unleashing an agonizing ‘new normal’ on medical workers and their families

 Business Insider knows the identity of Rahim’s husband, but the couple asked for his name to be withheld.
 The family is worried that his job could be jeopardized because hospitals are threatening to fire employees who speak to the media about the coronavirus.

+The Rahims said they now follow a step-by-step decontamination process: He takes off his shoes, and she disinfects them; he removes his scrubs and puts them directly in the wash; she collects all his personal belongings in a container and sanitizes each one of them, and then he jumps in the shower.

+“After all that, he comes out to hug the boys,” Rahim said.

 Medical officials are monitoring Louisiana as the next potential coronavirus hotspot since 26% of all administered COVID-19 tests are coming back positive, according to Dr. Deborah Birx, who is on the White House coronavirus task force.
-As of Friday, at least 266,600 people across the United States have tested positive for the coronavirus, and almost 7,000 are dead.
+As of Friday, at least 266,600 people across the United States had tested positive for the coronavirus, and almost 7,000 have died.
 Louisiana alone has reported more than 10,200 cases and some 370 deaths.

+This is becoming an increasingly common story around the United States, as people potentially exposed to the coronavirus take extreme precautions to protect their families.
+In the absence of adequate personal protective equipment (PPE) – medical gowns, masks, goggles, and gloves – some have temporarily moved out of their homes or self-isolated by sleeping separately and using different bathrooms.

+The emotional strain of this and the daily work will take a toll on medical workers’ mental health, experts warn.
+A study published in the Journal of the American Medical Association surveyed 1,257 health care workers treating COVID-19 patients in 34 Chinese hospitals, and found that 50% reported symptoms of depression, 45% experienced anxiety, 34% struggled with insomnia, and 71.5% dealt with psychological distress.

 The coronavirus is interrupting family celebrations

-The coronavirus is worrisome in that it is “indiscriminate of race, age, and gender, and the symptoms and severity [vary] from person to person,” said Rahim.
+The coronavirus itself is worrisome in that it is “indiscriminate of race, age, and gender, and the symptoms and severity [vary] from person to person,” Rahim said.
 She is 34 weeks pregnant with the couple’s third child – a daughter – and concerned by the “unpredictable nature of the coronavirus” and how quickly it spreads.

-After reading in February that Italian women were being forced to give birth alone, Rahim has been counting her blessings for her previous two “positive birthing experiences,” and preparing mentally for what’s to come.
+After reading in February that Italian women were being forced to give birth alone, Rahim has been preparing mentally for what’s to come.

 “Right now, there is a possibility that my husband might be COVID-19 positive around the time of my birth,” she said.
 “If he is, he has to be quarantined and might not be able to be there with me.
 I’m a go-with-the-flow kind of person, and we are facing a time where no one has control over anything that’s happening, so I don’t think there’s [any] point in stressing myself out over this.”

-Rahim plans to give birth at the same hospital where her husband works, where administrators have already moved labor and delivery into a separate building.
+Rahim plans to give birth at the same hospital where her husband works; administrators there have already moved labor and delivery into a separate building.
 If all goes well, she plans to check out of the hospital within 24 hours of the birth to protect her baby from the virus.

 For now, though, Rahim has turned to online shopping – not for retail therapy, but because the pandemic has prevented her from getting ready for the arrival of her daughter.

-“My sister just had a baby, and she was going to pass on certain things to me, but she lives in Texas, and since there are travel restrictions to Louisiana, I am not sure I can retrieve those items before the baby arrives,” said Rahim.
+“My sister just had a baby, and she was going to pass on certain things to me, but she lives in Texas, and since there are travel restrictions to Louisiana, I am not sure I can retrieve those items before the baby arrives,” Rahim said.

 Stay-at-home orders don’t constitute a holiday or a punishment

-By contrast, the coronavirus outbreak in Ohio – where Amanda and Ryan Alek live with their three children – is smaller: Just over 3,300 people have tested positive, and 91 have died.
+The coronavirus outbreak in Ohio – where Amanda and Ryan Alek live with their three children – is smaller: Just over 3,300 people have tested positive and 91 have died.

+Ryan Alek is the safety coordinator at a Toledo hospital, where he is on the COVID-19 operations team.

 - source